 First Aid Kit

 A first aid kit should be in any bug out bag, period.
-The first priority of any survival or bug out situation is medical or life threats.
+The priority of any survival or bug out situation is medical or life threats.
 This bag comes with the Ultralight / Watertight Medical Kit 5 from Adventure Medical Kits.
-I happen to use the same brand in my fancy multi-thousand dollar bug out bag setup and it’s yet another sign we are headed in the right direction.
-In Here You Will Find:
+I use the same brand in my fancy multi-thousand dollar bug out bag setup.
+And yet, it’s another sign we are headed in the right direction.

 Bandages: